Euro Nymphing for Grayling in Scotland

-In Scotland, we have 30,000 lochs filled with wild brown trout and hundreds of salmon rivers, including The River Spey, River Tay, River Tweed, and River Dee.
-There is, however, another jewel in the Scottish Angling Crown and this is the exciting Grayling.
+In Scotland, we are blessed to have 30,000 lochs filled with wild brown trout and hundreds of salmon rivers, including The River Spey, River Tay, River Tweed, and River Dee.
+There is, however, another jewel in our Scottish Rivers, the wonderful, enigmatic and intriguing Grayling.

 What do Fishing Guides in Scotland do in the Winter?

-As a fishing guide, Winter is a time of year when firstly I?get a chance to unwind and secondly, my thoughts always turn to the rivers and the quest to catch Grayling.
+As a fishing guide, winter is a time of year when firstly I get a chance to steal days away from the desk and looking after my son, and enjoy the odd day on the river.
 There are two main rivers we target.
-The River Annan in South West Scotland and The River Tweed in The Scottish Borders region.
-Both of these rivers hold massive stocks of wild Grayling and are within easy reach of my hometown of Edinburgh.
+The River Annan in South West Scotland and The River Tweed system in The Scottish Borders region.
+Both of these rivers hold massive stocks of wild Grayling and are within easy reach of my hometown of North Berwick (near Edinburgh).

 I caught my first Grayling when I was 11 years old.
-That was 44 years ago.
+That was 47 years ago.
 I was a skinny wee lad, standing on a bridge on a tributary of The River Tweed, called the Leader Water.
-I spotted a huge trout moving upstream.
+Staring into the water from above I was surprised and excited to spot a huge fish moving upstream.

-I was new to fly-fishing.
-I inherited my Uncle Jimmy’s 11ft 6inch Daiwa Whisker fly rod.
-The Whisker was too heavy for trout and designed for sea trout and small salmon rivers.
-I loved it nonetheless, and its length proved useful when flicking bugs and nymphs into awkward spots, as little casting was required.
+I was new to fly-fishing and don’t even know where my interest came from, none of my immediate family fished.
+I had inherited my Uncle Jimmy’s 11ft 6inch Daiwa Whisker fly rod.
+The Whisker was a big floppy sea trout rod, too heavy for trout and designed for single hand fishing in smaller rivers.
+I loved it nonetheless, and its length proved useful when steering bugs and nymphs into awkward spots, as little casting was required.
+I think in 1973 I pioneered my own form of what’s now called Czech or Euronymphing, without even realising!
 I had a secondhand Leeda LC100 fly reel, bought from F&D Simpson tackle shop in Edinburgh, with money I had saved from washing cars.
 A small plastic 35mm film case was my fly box, and it was filled with home tied weighted shrimps, all very crude, but highly effective.

-Here I was now staring down at that trout, watching it move slowly upstream.
-I ran down to the riverbank and positioned myself upstream.
-I began to work my way down to where I thought the fish might be and within no time I connected and was playing a very big fish.
-After a hard battle, I was delighted and surprised to see a huge Grayling shimmering in the net.
-This magnificent silver and olive fish, out of his element, huge dorsal, remains a memory that will stay with me forever and laid foundations of a lifetime fascination.
-It weighed a few ounces under 3lb.
+Here I was now staring down at that leviathan, watching it move slowly upstream.
+I ran down to the riverbank and positioned myself 50 yards upstream.
+In those days that particular bank was free from undergrowth, I’ve since been back and you wouldn’t get down there now, its as wild as the Amazon rainforest.
+I began to fish my way down to where I thought the fish might be, and half way down, I hooked into something very big, certainly bigger than I was used to.
+Heart thumping and all senses working overtime, I was delighted and surprised to see a huge Grayling shimmering in the net.
+This magnificent silver and iridescent fish, temporarily out of his element, huge dorsal, remains a memory that will stay with me forever and laid foundations of a lifetime fascination.
+It weighed a few ounces under 3lb, my first ever grayling!
 A specimen when you consider the UK record is 4lb 4oz.

 Techniques For Grayling Fishing

-A 10-11ft rod 3 or 4-weight rod is ideal.
+A 10-11ft rod 2 or 3 weight rod is ideal.
 You are upstream nymphing, using tungsten-weighted bugs, and fishing a close distance.
 Wading carefully upstream and pitching the nymphs upstream and letting them float down on a dead drift.
-As the nymphs drift downstream you try to maintain “zero-drag” for as long?as possible and this is where a longer rod is useful.
+As the nymphs drift downstream you try to maintain “zero-drag” for as long as possible and this is where a longer rod is useful.
 Keeping the rod high minimizes the amount of line in contact with the water, and this too restricts drag and helps to control the depth of the nymph.

 One, Two or Three Flies when fishing for Winter Grayling?